Silence and heavy security in China and Hong Kong mark 35th anniversary of the Tiananmen crackdown

 Authorities also said five other people suspected of “breaching public peace” were taken for further investigation, but all were later released.

-“Chinese people cannot speak for themselves, so we must speak for them,” said political commentator Gordon Chang.
+U.S. Secretary of State Antony Blinken said in a statement that the United States stands in solidarity with those who continue the struggle for human rights and freedoms, adding that the sacrifice of the protesters 35 years ago would not be forgotten.

+In London, about 300 people outside the Chinese Embassy remembered the dead by turning on the flashlights of their mobile phones in place of candles.
+Some protesters read out a long list of names of those who died in the crackdown, while others chanted “Free China” and “Free Hong Kong.”

-That sentiment was echoed in Taiwan, where people laid flowers and put electronic candles on the numbers 8964 — representing June 4, 1989 — on a banner spread on the ground in Taipei, the capital.
-Taiwan is a self-governing democratic island that China claims as its territory.
+In Taiwan, a self-governing democratic island that China claims as its territory, people laid flowers and put electronic candles on the numbers 8964 — representing June 4, 1989 — on a banner spread on the ground in Taipei, the capital.

 "As long as other places can still protest, we must continue to protest,” resident Leo Chiang said.

 Leung reported from Hong Kong.
-Associated Press journalists Emily Wang Fujiyama in Beijing, Johnson Lai in Taipei, Taiwan, and Didi Tang in Washington, D.C., contributed.
+Associated Press journalists Emily Wang Fujiyama in Beijing; Johnson Lai in Taipei, Taiwan; and Didi Tang in Washington contributed.

 Credit: AP

-Note: This story was first published on June 4, 2024.
-It was updated on June 5, 2024, to correct that U.S. lawmakers did not attend a candlelight vigil in Washington to mark the 35th anniversary of Tiananmen Square crackdown in China.